6 (Must-try) things to eat in Sydney

 This annual 23-day festival features light shows at iconic sights, music performances as well as an interesting line up of talks around Sydney sharing ideas and innovations.
 Happening over Sydney’s mild winters from 26th May – 17th June, this is one of the best times of the year to visit down under!

 Scoot now flies to Sydney daily with airfare from S$181(one-way)!

 We’ve always loved how spacious the seats on Scoot are compared to the usual budget carriers but the timing was also perfect to get a solid night’s sleep before arriving at noon to kick start our new adventures.

 Scoot also just revamped their Scoot Cafe Menu with even more choices ranging from the Singapore Signature Chicken Rice to Cardamom Butter Chicken!
-Don’t be that person than only gets to whiff other passenger’s pre-ordered meals on this 8 hour flight!
+Don’t be that person that only gets to whiff other passenger’s pre-ordered meals on this 8 hour flight!